 The statement credits should be very easy to earn and they effectively reduce the card’s annual fee (in year 1) to $250.
 Once you factor in the $300 credit that the card offers every year for spending with Marriott (a credit I discussed earlier), this card is effectively returning cardholders a net profit of $50 in year 1.

-For reference, I’ve posted the Marriott Bonvoy award chart below and from it you should be able to see that the 125,000 points from the welcome offer would be enough to book a night at the best Marriott properties in the world regardless of the season (and you’d get change), two nights in standard and off-peak seasons at Marriott’s Category 7 properties, or three nights or more at Marriott properties in Category 5 and below.
+For reference, I’ve posted the Marriott Bonvoy award chart below and from it, you should be able to see that the 75,000 points from the welcome offer would be enough to book a night at any Marriott property in Category 7 or below regardless of the season (and you’d get change) and two nights or more at Marriott properties in Category 5 and below.

 There are, for example, some very good Marriott Bonvoy properties around the world at which a room can be booked for just 50,000 points per night (e.g. the St Regis Langkawi, The Ritz-Carlton Abama, Marriott’s Ko’Olina Beach Club, and Marriott’s Maui Ocean Club to name just a few), and these are properties at which room rates frequently exceed $400 per night.